Substack vs WordPress — Which Blogging Platform is better?

 • Substack: Simple, intuitive interface focused on writing and publishing

-• WordPress: More complex with a steeper learning curve, but offers better control
+• WordPress: More complex with a steeper learning curve, but offers better control and all the functionality

 2. Customization